msg-systems/holmes-extractor/README.md

 between 0.0 (no similarity) and 1.0 (the same word).
 Because *dog* and *cat* tend to appear in similar contexts, they have a similarity of 0.80; *dog* and *horse* have less in common and have a similarity of 0.62; and *dog* and *iron* have a similarity of only 0.25.

-Holmes makes use of word-embedding-based similarities using a globally defined **overall similarity threshold**.
-A match is detected between a search phrase and a structure within a document whenever the geometric mean of the similarities between the individual corresponding word pairs is greater than the threshold.
-The intuition behind this technique is that where a search phrase with e.g. six lexical words has matched a document structure where five of these words match exactly and only one corresponds via an embedding, the similarity that should be required to match this sixth word is less than when only three of the words matched exactly and two of the other words also correspond via embeddings.
 Embedding-based matching is only activated for nouns, adjectives and adverbs because the results have been found to be unsatisfactory with other word classes.

 It is important to understand that the fact that two words have similar embeddings does not imply the same sort of logical relationship between